Kinovarobotics/ros_kortex/kortex_driver/readme.md

 - **vision** : Boolean value to indicate if your arm has a Vision Module.
 The default value is for Gen3 is **true** and the default value for Gen3 lite is **false**.
 You will have to specify this value only if you have a Gen3 6DOF without a Vision Module.
 This argument only affects the visual representation of the arm in RViz.
 - **gripper** : Name of your robot arm's tool / gripper.
 See the `kortex_description/grippers` folder to see the available end effector models (or to add your own).
 The default value is **""**.
 For Gen3, you can also put **robotiq_2f_85** or **robotiq_2f_140**.
 For Gen3 lite, the default (and only) gripper is **gen3_lite_2f**.
 - **robot_name** : This is the namespace in which the driver will run.
 It defaults to **my_$(arg arm)** (so "my_gen3" for arm="gen3").
 - **prefix** : This is an optional prefix for all joint and link names in the kortex_description.
 It is used to allow differentiating between different arms in the same URDF.
-It defaults to **an empty string**. **Note** : Changing the prefix invalidates the MoveIt! configuration, and requires modifying said configuration, plus the .yaml files with harcoded joint names.
+It defaults to **an empty string**.
 - **ip_address** : The IP address of the robot you're connecting to.
 The default value is **192.168.1.10**.
 - **username** : The username for the robot connection.
 The default value is **admin**.
 - **password** : The password for the robot connection.
 The default value is **admin**.